parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 Fstrim cache every boot
 performance/noop at boot
 more debloat?
-A faster browser optimized for tegra?
-Renice the framework/system ui/other system processes/DL manager -5, etc
-Wallpapers from GNL
+A faster browser optimized for tegra? and/or optimize chrome and webview Renice the framework/system ui/other system processes/DL manager -5, etc Wallpapers from GNL
 Does swappiness do anything